skoelle/moonweb-site/PLAN.md

 - Building any Perplexity-backchannel mechanism for reusing published site content in this project.
 - Redirecting the apex domain from `www.moonweb.org` to `hub.moonweb.org`.
 - Any analytics, "last updated" timestamps, or scheduled/automated content generation beyond the one-time GitHub aggregator run.
-- Porting stefankoelle.de into the monorepo — stays external (Cloudflare Free-Tier limits to 5 Pages projects).
+- Porting stefankoelle.de into the monorepo — stays external.

 ## Definition of done for this build

 - All five sites live on Cloudflare Pages under their intended domains.
 - code.moonweb.org reflects the current GitHub repos via the `.moonweb.yml` aggregator, grouped by subcategory.
-- smarthome.moonweb.org gives an accurate picture of what's running on home.moonweb.org today, with detail pages only where content already existed.
+- smarthome.moonweb.org gives an accurate picture of what's running on the homelab today, with detail pages only where content already existed.
 - infra.moonweb.org describes the stack shallowly with zero sensitive data leaked.
 - retro.moonweb.org exists with an honest, minimal overview (WIP notices allowed).
 - hub.moonweb.org correctly links everything, including the untouched external sites (stefankoelle.de, www.moonweb.org, 28k8.moonweb.org).